-Acceptable tyre storage configurations/stacking (refer to Figure 2 on p.
-34):
+Acceptable tyre storage configurations/stacking (refer to Figure 2):

-For outdoor storage, tyres should be stored on their sides or laced, with tyres stacked overlapping to create a woven arrangement, unless they are restrained by some means e.g. metal cages or portable systems.

-Tyres should not be stacked on their treads unless they are contained by some means.
+- For outdoor storage, tyres should be stored on their sides or laced, with tyres stacked overlapping to create a woven arrangement, unless they are restrained by some means e.g. metal cages or portable systems. - Tyres should not be stacked on their treads unless they are contained by some means.

-Unless your licence or local regulator prescribe different requirements, tyre stockpiles should:
+Unless your licence, local environmental regulator, Council or fire authority prescribe different requirements, tyre stockpiles should:

-- not exceed 3m in height due to potential for instability - be no more than 6m wide and 20m in length (arrangement in long 'thin' piles will assist firefighting operations) - Alternatively, the total volume of tyres contained in a pile should not exceed 360m.
+- Not exceed 3m in height due to potential for instability - Be no more than 6m wide and 20m in length (arrangement in long 'thin' piles will assist firefighting operations) - Alternatively, the total volume of tyres contained in a pile should not exceed 360m3.